Quantum utility inspires tomorrow, today

 Making quantum physics accessible remains one of its biggest challenges.
 As quantum technologies move from the lab into real-world use, everyone—especially educators—needs to understand what’s at stake.
 The good news?
 You don’t need to be a tech startup to advance quantum technologies.
 Curiosity, rigor, and a drive to inspire others are all it takes to start your quantum journey.

-Introducing: SC Quantum Faculty & Researcher Learning Series
+Case Study: Faculty & Researcher Learning Series

-The Faculty and Researcher Learning Series equips faculty across South Carolina to tap into quantum technologies and resources, helping them apply quantum tools, expand research horizons, and embed Quantum Information Science (QIS) into teaching and curricula.
+The Faculty and Researcher Learning Series equipped faculty across South Carolina to tap into quantum technologies and resources, helping them apply quantum tools, expand research horizons, and embed Quantum Information Science (QIS) into teaching and curricula.

-- Learn quantum fundamentals and research implications
+- Quantum fundamentals and research implications

-- Gain the quantum advantage
+- Promoted the quantum advantage